mpavlou/samplesizedev/README.md

 The package samplesizedev performs unbiased sample size calculations (using simulation) for the development of risk models for binary outcomes.
-It requires information on the anticipate values of the: outcome prevalence c-statistic number of predicteor variables.
+It requires information on the anticipate values of the:

+outcome prevalence

+c-statistic

+number of predictor variables.

 ## Installation